Inside of a room with clean indoor air quality looking out a window with a cityscape and wildfire in the distance

 Be prepared for Flex Alerts, or a call for consumers to voluntarily reduce electricity usage during key times, (e.g., if there is an energy shortage).
 Flex Alerts usually occur during the summer, when warmer weather increases electricity and leads to reduced power supply.
 Sign up to receive notifications when a planned Flex Alert is issued.
 By reducing non-essential use of electricity during a Flex Alert, you can help prevent power outages.

 Flex Alerts are similar to Public Safety Power Shutoffs (PSPS): both are planned power outages that occur in response to severe weather conditions.
-Whereas a PSPS aims to minimize wildfire risk, Flex Alerts aim to shift electricity use to “of-peak” times, generally outside the hours of 4-9 pm.
+Whereas a PSPS aims to minimize wildfire risk, Flex Alerts aim to shift electricity use to “off-peak” times, generally outside the hours of 4-9 pm.

 Taking these steps can help reduce your exposure to air pollution and prepare you for wildfire season.
 The EcoBlock team aims to improve the indoor air quality of participating homes and keep power on during an outage.